Partial exploiters sustain cooperation: the hump-shaped strategy stably coexists with unconditional cooperators: Discussion

 A notable finding of this study is that an exploitative strategy (Hump) can coexist with a fully cooperative strategy (AllC).
 In our simulations, AllC persists as a stable minority in the Hump-predominant region, and this persistence sustains population-level cooperation.
 This finding sheds light on the role of AllC, a strategy generally considered non-adaptive because it is readily exploited by defectors \cite{Nowak2006-wh}.
 The relationship between AllC and Hump is reminiscent of host--parasite coevolution \cite{Anderson1982-fa}: the exploited partner can persist despite exploitation, thereby maintaining the conditions under which exploiters can exist.
 Thus, the AllC--Hump coexistence may reflect a broader feature of cooperative systems in biology.

-These results may also have practical implications for efforts to promote real-world collective action \cite{Kraft-Todd2015-ey}.
-Our findings suggest that interventions to promote cooperation may not need to eliminate all free-riding; instead, tolerating some degree of partial free-riding may yield better collective outcomes than attempting to enforce uniformly high cooperation in some contexts.
+These results may also have practical implications for promoting real-world collective action \cite{Kraft-Todd2015-ey}.
+Many real-world public goods have a threshold-like rather than linear structure \cite{Milinski2008-gw}.
+In such settings, interventions need not eliminate all free-riding.
+Instead, tolerating partial free-riding may yield better collective outcomes than attempting to enforce uniformly high cooperation in some contexts.
+Field evidence is consistent with this view.
+In a long-term study of threshold-structured group lending, outright free-riding was rare, and in most groups some members partially free-rode while others contributed just enough to carry the group over its threshold \cite{Sabin2026-pd}.
+Institutions that sustain such a coexistence of heterogeneous contributors may therefore accomplish more than those that maximize every member's contribution.